Jelmerro/Vieb/FAQ.md

 You can disable app store requirements with `sudo spctl --master-disable`.
 If you need a signed app, you can sign it yourself with `sudo codesign --force --deep --sign - /Applications/Vieb.app`.
 Or you can try [these instructions](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) for opening the app as is.
+If you use a Silicon device, signing the app yourself is required, as explained [here](https://developer.apple.com/documentation/macos-release-notes/macos-big-sur-11_0_1-universal-apps-release-notes#Code-Signing).
+If none of these work, you can build the app from source with the [README build instructions](./README.md#building), the final command can also be `npm run buildmac` to just build for mac.
+If these instructions do not seem to be followed at all, your issue might be [closed](https://github.com/Jelmerro/Vieb/issues/169), as it's not Vieb's responsibility to fix your operating system quirks for you.

 #### Why can't I start Vieb?

+Try starting Vieb from a terminal or cmd window, to check for startup errors or other logging.
+You can start Vieb with "vieb --debug" to view the internal debugging tools of Vieb, which should also be checked for errors.
+If using mac, see the startup info above this one.
-This could be due to a number of things, if using Linux, you probably need to enable unprivileged containers.
+If you get a weird sandbox error on Linux, you probably need to enable unprivileged containers.
 There are instructions [on the arch wiki](https://wiki.archlinux.org/index.php/Linux_Containers#Enable_support_to_run_unprivileged_containers_(optional)) how to enable this.
-If this doesn't help, try starting Vieb from a terminal or cmd window, to check for startup errors.
-Also, you can start Vieb with "vieb --debug" to view the internal debugging tools of Vieb.

 ## Usage

 Most general usage information can be found in the help page.
 You can open it with the `F1` key or the `:help` command.
-Below are questions that are either not explicitly covered in the help page, or asked a lot regardless of their existing documentation/explanation.
+Below are questions that are either not explicitly covered in the help page, or are asked a lot regardless of their existing documentation/explanation.

 #### How does it compare to other plugins and browsers?